SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 in the Province of British Columbia encompassed by Fort Street, Oak Bay Avenue, Richmond Avenue, Richardson Street and Linden Avenue;

 (c) “Society” means Rockland Neighbourhood Association; and

 (d) “Societies Act” means the Societies Act, S.B.C.
 2015 c.18,

 from time to time in force and all amendments to it.

 1.02 In these bylaws, unless the context otherwise requires, words importing the singular include the plural and vice versa and words importing a male person include a female person and a corporation; and

-1.03 When construing the bylaws, unless the context otherwise requires, reference shall be had to the definitions in the Society Act on the date the bylaws become effective and words and expressions used in the bylaws shall, as far as the context does not otherwise require, have the same meaning as would be the case when used in that Act.
+1.03 When construing the bylaws, unless the context otherwise requires, reference shall be had to the definitions in the Societies Act on the date the bylaws become effective and words and expressions used in the bylaws shall, as far as the context does not otherwise require, have the same meaning as would be the case when used in that Act.

 BYLAW II – MEMBERSHIP

 2.01 The members of the Society shall be:

 (a) the applicants for incorporation of the Society;